daniel-dihardja/ai-doc-generator/README.md

 Make sure to adjust the `docker-compose.yml` file as needed, such as setting environment variables (`OPENAI_API_KEY`, `OPENAI_MODEL`) and modifying the volume paths for your input and output files.

 Both methods will generate the documentation using the specified input files and save the output in the `output` folder.
-Customize the `input` paths and `environment variables` to fit your specific use case.